spang-lab/LearnMHN/doc/installation.rst

     if mhn.cuda_available() == mhn.CUDA_NOT_FUNCTIONAL:
         print('CUDA compiler nvcc available but CUDA functions not working.
 Check CUDA installation')

-Be especially aware of the :code:`CUDA_NOT_FUNCTIONAL` case: This means that the CUDA compiler is installed on your device but basic functionalities like allocating memory on the GPU are not working as expected.
-In this case something is probably wrong with your CUDA drivers and you should check your CUDA installation.
+Pay special attention to the :code:`CUDA_NOT_FUNCTIONAL` case.
+This indicates that while the CUDA compiler is installed, basic functionalities like GPU memory allocation are not working as expected.
+This likely points to an issue with your CUDA drivers, so you should verify your CUDA installation.

 If you cannot resolve :code:`CUDA_NOT_FUNCTIONAL`  by changing CUDA drivers, we recommend to install the package with CPU support only.
 This can be accomplished on Linux via